dapr/docs/daprdocs/content/en/operations/configuration/preview-features.md

 ### Kubernetes
-In kubernetes, the configuration must be provided via a configuration component.
-Using the same configuration as above, apply it via `kubectl`.
+In Kubernetes mode, the configuration must be provided via a configuration component.
+Using the same configuration as above, apply it via `kubectl`:

 ```bash
 kubectl apply -f previewConfig.yaml